SurgeonTalus/AutoEditor-GUI-Python-tkinter/README.md

 Please note that there are certain limitations and known issues with the application:

 - Folder names and file names cannot contain spaces.
+- Mac OS sonoma turns the videos upside down for some reason.
+Easy to rotate in finder in post.

 ## Credits